 Unfortunately two instances this month have necessitated Circa to work on this strategy, with shootings taking place in Nevada and Oregon.
 Circa decided not to name the deceased killers or lend credence to their homicidal actions by reporting on lurid elements that materialized.
 We don’t think anything valuable was lost by this approach.
 Our updates focused on the victims and survivors, on steps taken that may have saved lives, and how communities gathered to mourn those lost.

 Gun violence in Chicago has also presented a challenge.
 We don’t want to diminish the problem, but it wouldn’t be constructive to report on every incident.
 Shootings in Chicago are an almost daily occurrence.
 Our storytelling approach allows us to update shooting events in an ongoing story about Chicago violence, but the thrust of the story speaks to larger issues.
 Followers of the story will be updated on violent incidents in the context of the overall trend.

 Circa provides the sources we use for transparency and to give our users the option of digging deeper.
 For the mobile news space we’ve pioneered, our eye on core facts is ideal for accurate, reliable and rapid news consumption.
 We also understand some readers want more details and encourage our users to visit the sources we cite for added depth.
 While resources are plentiful for those who want greater insight into the mind and crimes of a maniac, Circa hopes to set a better example for how these stories can be covered.

-Evan Buxbaum is a Contributing Editor at Circa, a mobile-first news company that breaks news down into the most important facts and gives readers the ability to follow stories they care about.
+Evan Buxbaum is a Deputy Editor at Circa, a mobile-first news company that breaks news down into the most important facts and gives readers the ability to follow stories they care about.